CDCgov/tostadas/docs/developer_notes.md

 ## Workflow-Specific Details and Notes

-The master branch conducts sample submissions one at a time (not in batch).
-It has a different command (notably, no `dry_run` flag and no `workflow` flag because it only run ones workflow).
-One CDC team is still using the master branch, and was not ready to test and adapt their workflow for the dev branch (i.e., to handle batch sample submissions) as of August 2025.

-**So dev cannot be merged to master.**
+The master branch supports individual sample submission only.
+The dev branch adds batch submission support.

 ### Submitting to BioSample and SRA

-This workflow is pretty straightforward.
-It has a few standalone processes and two subworkflows (SUBMISSION and AGGREGATE_SUBMISSIONS).
+This workflow consists of the following processes and two subworkflows (SUBMISSION and AGGREGATE_SUBMISSIONS).
 The user can submit only to biosample by setting `$params.sra = false` or to both biosample and sra using `$params.sra = true`.

 1. METADATA_VALIDATION: Process that expects an Excel file (`$params.meta_path`), performs validation and outputs tsv files (and an error log).
                         Each tsv files contains valid metadata for a number of submissions specified by `$params.batch_size`.
                         Outputs are here: `$params.outdir/$params.validation_outdir/batched_tsvs`.
-By default, it's: $outdir/validation/batched_tsvs
+By default, it is: $outdir/validation/batched_tsvs

 2. CHECK_VALIDATION_ERRORS: Process that exits the pipeline if at least one ERROR is found in the validation log.
 ERRORs will not pass NCBI submission checks.
                         Input: the validation log.
 Outputs: status ("OK" or "ERROR"), and pipeline exists if status is "ERROR".